Vonage/vonage-firebase-extensions/video-express/PREINSTALL.md

 ### Things you will need:

+- Firebase Functions and Firestore must be enabled in your project's console.
+The extension will need these to function properly.

 - a Vonage Video Account.
 If you don't have one, you can sign up at the [Video API Dashboard](https://tokbox.com/account).
 - Project API Key and Secret.
 In the left-side menu of the [dashboard](https://tokbox.com/account), click `Projects` and select a previous project or create a new one to view the API Key and Secret.